Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 You can get a coca de Sant Joan in most bakeries around the country.
 They sell out pretty fast, especially the most yummy ones, so it’s a good idea to buy them some days in advance or call to reserve one.

 All right.
 Next is cava.
 This is a sparkling wine that you can find in most supermarkets.
 If you prefer something sweeter, get some moscatell.
-It’s a naturally sweet, delicious wine that you can also find in most supermarkets or wine stores, like Diví Muntaner.
+It’s a naturally sweet, delicious wine that you can find in most supermarkets or wine stores, like Diví Muntaner.

 Prepare for your trip